-The paper version of the survey was converted into CBG's chosen interview software 'The Survey System' (TSS).
-The electronic questionnaire was then tested by professional software testers at CBG.
+The paper version of the survey was converted into Reach Aotearoa's chosen interview software 'Askia').
+Both CAPI and CASI elements of the questionnaire were programmed as a single survey, with prompts included to notify the interviewer/respondent of when they should pass the computer to the other party.
+The electronic questionnaire was then tested by professional software testers at Reach Aotearoa.
 Checks included (but were not limited to):